lokalise/i18n-ally/README.md

 ## 👨‍💻 Thanks

-This extension was inspired by [think2011/vscode-vue-i18n](https://github.com/think2011/vscode-vue-i18n), it can't be existed without [@think2011](https://github.com/think2011)'s great work.
+This extension was inspired by [think2011/vscode-vue-i18n](https://github.com/think2011/vscode-vue-i18n), it wouldn't exist without [@think2011](https://github.com/think2011)'s great work.

 Support for Vue Single File Component (SFC) is powered by [kazupon/vue-i18n-locale-message](https://github.com/kazupon/vue-i18n-locale-message), which is created by the author of vue-i18n.
 Thanks for making this!